 3. New methods will be introduced to minimize human to human interaction

 Restaurants and cafes are making arrangements to minimize dine-in considering the dangers of COVID-19.
-They are encouraging home deliveries, drive thru’s etc. Another reason for this is that they have found a reason to become more cost-effective and minimize their overhead.
+They are encouraging home deliveries, drive thru’s etc. So, if you manage a restaurant, consider implementing these tactics for more revenues from your restaurant or cafe.
+Another reason for this is that they have found a reason to become more cost-effective and minimize their overhead.

 It’s safe to say that if there’s any possible way for a business to offer their services remotely, For example, 85% of marketers considered webinars to be a key part of their marketing efforts in 2020.
 They’ll try to use a webinar platform to make it happen.
 Consumers aren’t going to immediately be willing to go back to the way things were pre-COVID, and long-term, many people now realize that a lot of things can be offered remotely.
 Along the same lines, businesses’ reliance on remote team management and project management tools will increase.